Up to now (in 2016), in the History of our Human Civilization we have the phenomenal, unique, unexplainable though

 addressed, over the centuries, to ONE CERTAIN PERSON ONLY, not to all of us.
 Further, Mr. de Notredame has encrypted his

-prophecies/visions intentionally, so that history shall not be altered.
+prophecies/visions intentionally, so that history should not be altered.

 However, the troublesome question is still there, "Why did he do that?"

 fundamental absolute rule is, KNOWING THE FUTURE IS NOT ALLOWED!
-In fact, knowing the future could bring to
+In fact, knowing the future could bring many nasty troubles

 has left to us represent just a decoy, a trap-lure meant to dissimulate the actual message—again, that

 message is addressed to a single person only.
 The rest of the people, billions of them over the centuries, can